 How much effort do you want to put into hoisting your roof box?

 All roof box hoists work on the same simple principle.
 They consist of ropes or straps and one or more pulleys.
 How the pulley system is activated determines the amount of physical effort needed to hoist the box from your car roof to your ceiling.

 By hand, car roof box hoists can be operated by either ropes or cranks.
 Hoists that require you to pull on a rope require the most physical strength, which could be a factor if your roof box is heavy or you want to hoist a box full of heavy stuff.

 Winch-operated hoists have cranks much like those on retractable awnings.
 They are somewhat easier to operate.

 Electric hoists require no physical strength on your part in order to operate.
-An electric motor does the heavy lifting; you just have to press a button.
+An electric motor does the heavy lifting (without the use of a step-stool or hitch step bumper); you just have to press a button.
 All of this convenience comes at a cost, as electric hoists are far more expensive than manually operated ones.

 How much weight are you planning to hoist?

 Not all hoists are equal.
 All of them have a limit when it comes to the amount of weight they can safely take on.

 When choosing a roof box hoist, it is good to have a ballpark figure for the maximum amount of weight you will realistically need to hoist.
 An inexpensive lightweight hoist can do the job just fine if you are plan on using it for storing a small, empty roof box; but you will need something beefier if you want to store your box fully loaded.